Trouble in the Water

 Groundwater supplies are depleting.
 Municipalities worry about the future viability of groundwater amid growing population numbers.

-This article originally appeared in Water Quality Products magazine, written by David Noble, Chief Communications Officer for Bluewater.
+The following originally appeared in Water Quality Products magazine, written by David Noble, Chief Communications Officer for Bluewater.

 Do you ever feel you are about to drown in all the news stories about water quality nowadays?
 Well, take a deep breath.
 The coverage is on the verge of hitting tsunami levels as public awareness of the water quality issues facing the U.S. starts to soar.